 ordinary means to maintain his bodily health.

-HYGIENE The Priest shall take ordinary means for the upkeep of his
+The Priest shall take ordinary means for the upkeep of his personal

-personal cleanliness and appearance.
-The Priest shall keep himself clean
+cleanliness and appearance.
+The Priest shall keep himself clean and

-cassock and biretta (or zucchetto) and (optional) fascia or leather belt
+and biretta (or zucchetto) and (optional) fascia or leather belt and

 immediate vicinity, as well as in all ecclesiastical institutions.
 The